beave/sagan/doc/source/install.rst

 .. option:: --enable-redis

-   Sagan has the ability to store ``xbits`` in a Redis database.
+   Sagan has the ability to store ``flexbits`` in a Redis database.
 This option enables this Redis feature.
    You need the ``libhiredis`` library installed (see ``libhiredis`` above).

 .. option:: --disable-lognorm